ZhangNYG/ActionRecognition/README.md

 To run my code you need to type:
 &nbsp;&nbsp;&nbsp;&nbsp;python -B Main.py &lt;input_video&gt; &lt;output_video&gt;
-Here, arguments <input_video> and <output video> are optional, and default values can be seen in
+Here, arguments <input_video> and <output video> are optional, and default values can be seen in the code.

 ## How it works
 ### Pose Estimation